A mixed precision Jacobi SVD algorithm: The one-sided Jacobi SVD algorithm

 In~\cite{DV2008a}, Drma\v{c} and Veseli\'{c} discussed a carefully designed preconditioning strategy for the one-sided Jacobi SVD algorithm.
 Roughly speaking, the key idea is to transform \(A\) to a ``more diagonally dominant'' matrix \(X\), so that the column norms of \(X\) are good approximations of the singular values.

 First, a rank-revealing QR (RRQR) factorization \(AP=Q_1R\) is computed, where \(Q_1\in\mathbb C^{m\times n}\) has orthonormal columns, \(R\in\mathbb C^{n\times n}\) is upper triangular, and \(P\in\mathbb R^{n\times n}\) is a permutation matrix.
 If the columns of \(R\) are close to diagonally dominant, we set \(X=R\); otherwise, an LQ factorization, \(R=LQ_2\), is performed, and we set \(X=L\).
 Finally, the matrix \(X\) is fed to the one-sided Jacobi SVD algorithm.
-The preconditioned algorithm is show in Algorithm~\ref{alg:presvj}.
+The preconditioned algorithm is shown in Algorithm~\ref{alg:presvj}.

 The preconditioning strategy has been observed to effectively accelerate the convergence of the one-sided Jacobi SVD algorithm.
 Moreover, it provides opportunities for fast implementations without explicitly accumulating the Jacobi plane rotations.
-For instance, if \(\Sigma_X\) is not too ill-conditioned, then \(V_X\) can be formed through \(V_X=\Sigma_X^{-1}U_X\herm X\) so that Step~\ref{line:accumulate} in Algorithm~\ref{alg:svj} can be skipped.
-This strategy improves the computational efficiency because accumulating rotations is usually very time consuming.
+For instance, if \(X\) is expressed as \(X=D_rZ_r\), where \(D_r\) is diagonal and \(Z_r\) has normalized rows, then \(V_X\) can be constructed using \(V_X=X^{-1}U_X\Sigma\) when \(Z_r\) is reasonably well-conditioned (this often occurs after preconditioning).
+Consequently, Step~\ref{line:accumulate} in Algorithm~\ref{alg:svj} can be omitted.
+This strategy improves the computational efficiency because accumulating rotations is usually very time-consuming.